Vaginal Cancer: Introduction

 Adenocarcinomas.
 These develop in the gland tissue in your vagina.

 Malignant melanomas.
-These are a form of skin cancer, which often affects the lower or outer part of your vagina.
+These are a form of skin cancer.
+On rare occasion, malignant melanomas can affect the lower or outer part of your vagina.

 Sarcomas.
 These develop deep in the muscular wall of your vagina.